Approaching the Job Market

 Syllabus from Scratch

 Drafting a syllabus for the first time?
 This two-part series will introduce you to the key elements of an effective syllabus and help you define learning goals and assessment methods that will promote student learning in your course.
-You will have the opportunity to get feedback from CTL staff and peers on a draft of your syllabus and take away tools for continued revision and development of your syllabus.
 Check for upcoming workshops.

 Representing Your Teaching Summer Intensives